What is Preventive Maintenance?

 Key benefits of MaintWiz in designing and administering Preventive Maintenance plan include:

 1. Robust feature set to manage the entire preventive maintenance program, including scheduling, checklists, spare parts, tools management, resource management and tracking.
+Complete maintenance records are available at a single place and on-demand.

 3. Sophisticated functionalities under the hood are simplified for the user, with easy to use excel uploads.
 Excel uploads support schedule setup, task lists design and spare parts recommendations.
 Copy paste functionality to copy assignments over from past work orders is also available.